andreabenini/pysplay/doc/README.md

 ## Widgets
 ### Common properties
-These properties are available to each single widget, they're defaulted to a common value when aren't declared
+These properties are available for each single widget, they're defaulted to a common value when are not declared.
 ```yaml
 # COMMON properties
 - Type: <OneOfThese>    # widgetType [required] Your favorite widget